-Togarashi, which translates as “Japanese chili pepper,” is commonly available as spice blends like shimi togarashi and nanami togarashi.
+Togarashi, which translates to “Japanese chili pepper,” is commonly available as spice blends like shimi togarashi and nanami togarashi.
 Ramen shops usually have vial-like containers of them at the table, and they’re also easy to find at Japanese markets.
-Most recipes contain dried chilies, peppercorns, sesame seeds, and nori, as well as a number of variable items; the umami flavor of the nori is the standout.
+Most recipes contain dried chiles, peppercorns, sesame seeds, and nori, as well as a number of variable items; the umami flavor of the nori is the standout.
 I keep a store-bought bottle on hand, but it’s just as easy to make it, and a fresh homemade batch showcases the citrus zest.
 It’s a wonderful thing for dishes that need a kick—I love it on avocado toast and hard-boiled eggs.
 Experiment with the zest; grapefruit is a great alternative to orange.

 Text excerpted from BOWL © 2016 by Lukas Volger.
 Reproduced by permission of Rux Martin Books/Houghton Mifflin Harcourt.
 All rights reserved. —Lukas Volger

 (2-inch) squares toasted nori

 dried orange or tangerine zest

 coarsely ground black pepper

 crushed red pepper flakes

 dried minced garlic